Cyclone Ofa: Wallis and Futuna

 During January 31, after Ofa's precursor depression had remained near the edge of its area of responsibility for a few days, the Wallis and Futuna Meteorological Service decided to inform local authorities about the system and their expectations for it to develop further.
 During the next day, after the system had been named Ofa, the FMS issued a tropical cyclone alert, before a yellow alert was triggered as the system was expected to intensify further and impact both islands.
-During February 2, the FMS issued a gale warning for Wallis while maintaining the alert for Futuna, as it was expected to pass near enough to Wallis to cause gale-force winds on the island.
+On 2 February, the FMS issued a gale warning for Wallis while maintaining the alert for Futuna, as it was expected to pass near enough to Wallis to cause gale-force winds on the island.
 After the system continued to move southwards and had become a severe tropical cyclone it triggered the declaration of a red alert as well as the Organization of the Civil Security Response plan for the whole of the territory.
 It was subsequently decided to put the satellite telecommunication antenna into its survival position, which as a result meant that Wallis and Futuna were cut off from the international telecommunication network.
 The system subsequently passed about 240 km to the east of the island and produced gale-force winds on the island for a brief period during that day.
 Despite numerous objections residents were evacuated from the east coast of Wallis, as high seas, heavy swell and a storm surge of about 1 m above the astronomical tide caused flooding on the east coast of Wallis.
 Minor damages to trees, houses, plantations of yams and taros, government buildings and village roads was reported, while no there were no deaths or casualties reported on Wallis.

 Tokelau

-A gale warning was issued by the FMS for the whole of Tokelau during February 2, as Ofa started to affect the island with heavy rain, high seas and strong to gale-force winds.
+A gale warning was issued by the FMS for the whole of Tokelau on 2 February, as Ofa started to affect the island with heavy rain, high seas and strong to gale-force winds.
 Ofa caused extensive damage to the islands public buildings, after sea walls around the atolls of Nukunonu, Atafu and Fakaofo were washed away by high seas.
 Around 80% of the breadfruit and coconut trees were destroyed or damaged by the winds, while an inundation of water associated with Ofa was responsible for washing away or contaminating topsoil.
 The whole population of Swains Island was made homeless, after their homes suffered extensive damage.
 The island also suffered from a complete loss of agricultural crops including bananas, pawpaws, breadfruits and taro.
 No deaths or serious injuries were reported within the island nation.
 About a week after the system had affected Tokelau, the Royal New Zealand Air Force delivered urgently needed supplies via airdrop, before further assistance from New Zealand arrived by sea.